wallandall/todo-api/README.md

 # Todo API

-This application is a NodeJS API that uses the Express framework to create, update and delete Todo's
+This application is a NodeJS API that uses the Express framework to create, update and delete Todo items

+# Demo

+Here is a working live demo: https://webe-todo-api.herokuapp.com

 # Installing
 ## Dependencies